Vicko Krstulović: Illegal political activism (1919–1937)

 After the war, Vicko expected much from the newly formed Kingdom of Serbs, Croats and Slovenes but it proved to be a disaster.
 In 1919, the Communist Party of Yugoslavia was founded and Vicko was attracted by its ideas.
-In 1920, after the Communists won a large number of the city's in the local elections, the government banned them from acting legally and they became a forbidden party.
+In 1920, after the Communists won a large number of the cities in the local elections, the government banned them from acting legally and they became a forbidden party.

 At that time in 1920, Vicko became a member of the League of Communist Youth of Yugoslavia.
 He worked as an illegal and was obligated to spread forbidden communist material around the city (mostly books).
 In 1922, he officially joined the Communist Party of Yugoslavia.
 He became a member of the Dalmatian communist committee where he helped organise secret meetings, welcome foreign communist activists to the city and hide them.
 He also helped in organising Trade unions.

-In the 1930s, his house was under raid by the police and he was arrested for dispatching illegal material.
+In the 1930s, his house was under raid by the police, and he was arrested for dispatching illegal material.
 He was tortured and sentenced to prison.
 During that time, his mother died from illness after which he swore on her grave that he will avenge her.

 Secretary of the Provincial committee of Communist party of Croatia for Dalmatia (1938–1941)

 During the 1930s, the head of the Dalmatian communists was called Jelaska.
 He used the communists party in the city for his own pleasure and was neglecting the organisation.
 Vicko argued that he didn't expand the activity to the Dalmatia hinterlands which would prove devastating in later years.
-In 1937, Vicko attended a meeting in Zagreb where the League of Communists of Croatia was established.
+In 1937, Vicko attended a meeting in Zagreb where the Communist Party of Croatia was established.

 In 1939, Vicko was made the secretary of the Dalmatian communists.
 At the time, he was working at the Split shipyard.
 Vicko began organising the party and expanding it.
 He welcomed high-ranking members of the party such as Josip Broz Tito, Edvard Kardelj and Rade Končar.
 He organised labour strikes in Split and managed to strengthen the party.

-In 1940, Vicko attended the 5th state conference of the Communist party of Yugoslavia where the defence of Yugoslavia's independence and the mobilisation of the masses in the struggle to solve the internal social and national problems was discussed.
+In 1940, Vicko attended the 5th state conference of the Communist Party of Yugoslavia where the defence of Yugoslavia's independence and the mobilisation of the masses in the struggle to solve the internal social and national problems was discussed.
 Vicko was one of the organisers for the 1941 Tripartite Pact protests in Split.
-When the Invasion of Yugoslavia began, Vicko urged party members to join the army and fight against the fascist and collaborators.
+When the Invasion of Yugoslavia began, Vicko urged party members to join the army and fight against the fascists and collaborators.
 When it was clear that Yugoslavia was losing, the party members were told to hide as many weapons as possible for the upcoming armed guerilla resistance.